danramteke/devlog/2013-09-03-converting-to-rubymotion.md

 After translating the application delegate, vendoring the appropriate included frameworks, and setting up the cocoapods, we had a stable foundation to build on.
 We were able to reference controllers in the storyboard, and instantiate views from the vendored `.a` file.

-From our learnings from this proposal, converting a project from Objective-C to RubyMotion is doable.
+Through this prep work, we discovered that converting a project from Objective-C to RubyMotion is doable.
 It's even doable to translate one class at a time, iteratively, until the project feels right.
 The cost-to-benefit of stopping to translate an already existing app is very dependent on the environment the app is being developed in.
 When new features are important, not translating makes sense.
 If a team of Ruby developers is taking over an app, a translation makes more sense.